eezzy2k3/schoolportal/README.md

-> Project Brief:An API for a school management system.
-This API allows lecturers to enter student records/examination scores make full crud functionality on the records,students get to check their records/scores and sponsor/parents can also check result of their wards
+> Project Brief: An API for a school management system.
+This API allows lecturers to enter student records/examination scores, make full crud functionality on the records,students get to check their records/scores and sponsor/parents can also check result of their wards